JoseEliel/lightweight_genetic_algorithm/README.md

 The genetic algorithm implemented in this package includes features such as multiple crossover methods, mutation modes, support for both numerical and categorical genes, and a unique diversity calculation that makes it effective even for small populations and few generations.

 In the context of this genetic algorithm, a "gene" can be understood as a parameter or variable that we want to optimize.
 It can be numeric when we explore the parameter space of a model or theory or categorical when we express discrete, non-numeric options, for example, the amino-acid sequence of in a protein.
+An "individual" is a set of genes that defines a point in the gene space.
+The user defines a "fitness function" that computes the fitness of an individual, which quantifies how good it is.
+The goal of the genetic algorithm is to find a set of individuals with high fitness, constituting optimal solutions to the optimization problem at hand.

 ### Features